lluppesms/azdo.cicd.course/Labs/lab2/lab2.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 2.2 Adding Dependencies between Jobs
+## Exercise 2.2: Adding Dependencies between Jobs

 Let us now go back to our pipeline and add a dependency: